Home Buying Guide – Part 02: Under-Construction Home

-One of the pertinent questions that often troubles most of the home buyers while making an investment in residential segment is whether to invest in an under-construction house or in a ready-to-move-in flat.
-This is one of the most common questions which generally bothers almost most of the prospective home buyers.
+One of the pertinent questions that often troubles most home buyers while making an investment in the residential segment is whether to invest in an under- construction home or in a ready-to-move-in flat.
+This is one of the most common questions which generally bother almost most prospective home buyers.

 The Indian real estate market offers you both the option of under-construction houses and ready-to-move-in flats.
 Both these property types serve and suit different purposes and intents.
 Therefore, it would be wrong to say which one of the options is better than the other before understanding the purpose of buying a home.